-If your credit report contains errors, you can contact either the agency, the creditor or both to dispute its accuracy and request a correction.
-If the agency will not agree to amend your report, you may contact the relevant industry ombudsman service or the Privacy Commission and ask them to assist to have the report corrected.
+If your credit report contains errors, you can contact either the credit reporting agency that provided the report, or the creditor who made the incorrect listing (or both) request a correction.
+If the credit reporting agency or the creditor will not agree to amend your report, you may contact the relevant industry ombudsman service or the Privacy Commission and ask them to assist to have the report corrected.

-If you have paid a debt after it has been listed on your credit report, you are entitled to have the report updated and the default marked ‘paid’.
+If you have paid a debt after it has been listed as a default on your credit report, you are entitled to have the report updated and the default marked ‘paid’.
 The default will not be deleted from your report.